liscinskymartin/myProjects/likavka/readme.md

 )

 ## Problem
-There are a lot of city lamps wordlwide.
-Some of them are already smart enough, so they are able to switch on/off online or send notification about some deffects to technicians.
-On the other hand, there are lamps (the cheaper ones), which dont offer such a features.
-Create solution, that brings these features to the non-intelligent city lamps.
-From business perspective, system should be cost effective, comparing to buying the new smart lamps.
+The mayor of the village Likavka faces the challenge of lacking a monitoring and management system for both existing old lamps and potential new installations.
+Limited financial resources prevent the acquisition of modern lamps with integrated systems available in the market.
+The goal is to develop a cost-effective IoT-based solution that can monitor and manage both old and new lamps, providing notifications to field technicians in case of any issues or damages.

 ## Solution
 ![solution diagram](solutionDiagram.png)
-* Current sensors with combination of IoT devices were installed to city lamps.
+* Current sensors, in combination with IoT devices, were installed on city lamps.
-* IoT device reads value every hour from the sensor and sends data to the gateway (The Things Network).
+* IoT devices read values every hour from the sensor and send data to the gateway (The Things Network).
-* Plugin on the Resco server was executed every 30 minutes and reads new data from The Things Network Hub.
+* A plugin on the Resco server is executed every 30 minutes, reading new data from The Things Network Hub.
-* Data were processed and saved to the database.
+* The data is processed and saved to the database.
-* Field Technician was able to sync the app with server and see state of the lamps.
-In addition, if plugin on the Resco Server detects wrong value of the lamp, it sends notification to Field Technician about it.
+* Field Technicians are able to sync the app with the server and view the state of the lamps.
+Additionally, if the plugin on the Resco Server detects an incorrect value for the lamp, it sends a notification to the Field Technician.

 ![app for field teschnician](tabletApp.png)